 - A seminar course that prepares students to critically engage with themes of 21st century teaching and learning (GS762: Digital Pedagogy), which is completed prior to the start of the fellowship;

-- Digital Education Internship: Practical opportunities to develop teaching skills and gain direct experience for an academic year collaborating on Duke faculty-led digital projects with Learning Innovation;
+- Digital Education Internship: Practical opportunities to develop teaching skills and gain direct experience for an academic semester collaborating on digital projects;

 - A seminar series (GS772: Bass Digital Education Colloquium) taken concurrently with the fellowship, where Fellows gain online course design and development experience, collaboratively problem-solve design challenges and explore strategies to overcome them; and engage with Duke faculty and digital education leaders.

 In addition, Fellows will maintain a digital portfolio to document their experiences for their graduate school portfolio.
 Fellows will be offered opportunities to present their projects at Duke events, including the Digital Education Showcase event.